-It’s at about minute 1:20.
+It’s at about the 50 second mark.
 Sixteen-year-old Jacquie Lee’s time is almost up and none of the super star judges have activated the switch to turn their chair around, signaling approval of Ms. Lee’s performance.
 If none of them turn, her journey will be over in less time than it takes to change classes at school.

 Christina Aguilera’s hand hovers over the button.
-Time is nearly gone as Blake pounces on his button, convincing Aguilera to rapidly follow suit.
+Time is nearly gone as she finally pounces on her button, convincing Blake Shelton to rapidly follow suit.
 Both chairs spin around to a smiling young lady.
 She has been accepted.
 She has received the approval of people who could propel her into stardom.Continue reading →

 My sister-in-law, Sam, posted this a couple of days ago, and I’ve watched it a few times.
 It’s one of those things that I’ll add to my I-don’t-lose-my-man-card-for-tearing-up-at-this list (Yes, I actually have one of those).
 The fact that it’s a commercial tempers my reaction only slightly.